top of page

 Wabi Sabi has Patina Power

 Simple beauties that already exist escape our notice during our pursuit of perfecting.
-But, patina: patina draws us in with a power that goes deeper than the allure of shiney new things.
+But, patina: patina draws us in with a power that goes deeper than the allure of shiny new things.

-Wabi Sabi is also the placement of object.
+Wabi sabi is also the placement of object.
 An object featured, rather than lost in clutter.
 It completes an atmosphere of serenity.
-As Robyn Griggs Lawrence, author of "Simply Imperfect: Revisiting the Wabi-Sabi House" describes it is an exhibit of "...signs of wear and tear, signs of love and use".
+As Robyn Griggs Lawrence describes it as a curated exhibit of "...signs of wear and tear, signs of love and use".
 (2)

-This authentic house is incredibly over-built with solid quality and thoughtful craftsmanship.
-This home will outlast other homes, and will get even better with age.
+Deeply authentic dwellings are built with solid quality and thoughtful craftsmanship, outlasting other homes, getting better with age.

 Beautiful Imperfections

-There are no perfected veneers to be found here.
-Although it was master-framed impeccably, the overlying wall finishes result in asymmetrical rounded lines that refract light and sound for a truly harmonious and relaxing finish.
+No perfected veneers are to be found.
+Although master-framed impeccably, overlying wall finishes result in asymmetrical rounded lines that refract light and sound for a truly harmonious and relaxing finish.
 This home is a zen retreat from artificial pursuits.
 It's ambience inspires contemplative creativity.

 Patina Power & Authentic Engagement

-Wood was intentionally aged and then treated with natural oils - literally, flax seed oil - to enhance the patina.
-Floors upstairs are thick wooden planks that, in a few places have become slightly uneven.
+Wood is intentionally aged and then treated with natural oils - literally, flax seed oil - to enhance the patina.
+Floors upstairs are thick wooden planks that, in a few places become slightly uneven.

-Children who visit this home, love it, remembering it sentimentally.
+Children who visit, love it, remembering it sentimentally.
 This home reaches into the imagination invoking a sense of wonder.
-This is a wonderful home for grandchildren to visit.

-After completing the home, we, the occupant builders began both to heal and reclaim valuable qualities left behind in youth.
-Our minds became curiously alive, not supressed or burdened.
+After completing our wabi sabi homes, we, the occupant builders began both to heal and reclaim valuable qualities left behind in youth.
+Our minds became curiously alive, not suppressed or burdened.

 This article draws heavily from the following two references.
 Major kudos to the authors & researchers!
 All else © Låna Brown 2017